PlanktoScope/PlanktoScope/docs/beginner_mode.md

-# User Interface Guide Beginner Mode
+# User Interface Guide : Beginner Mode

-You will find here the PlanktoScope user guide applied to the Lac0scope project for the beginner mode.
+You will find here the PlanktoScope's user guide applied to the Lac0scope project for the beginner mode.

 ![Home](ui_guide/home.webp)

 As previously mentioned, when you turn on your PlanktoScope, beginner mode is selected.
 This mode will simplify the display in order to acquire and export images.

 From here, you can quickly access any of the available tabs.
-The buttons are only the most used functionnalities of the machine.
+The buttons are the most used functionnalities of the machine in this mode.

 Four others tabs are accessible only through the hamburger menu on the top left of the screen (the three horizontal lines) but you shouldn't need to access it in beginner mode: